patrickjbehrens/frontend-nanodegree-mobile-portfolio/README.md

 ### "index.html" File
 * Placed the screen CSS inline on index.html (vs in a separate CSS file).
-* Optimized images using Grunt.
+* Optimized images using grunt-responsive-images.
+* Used webfontloader to load fonts.

 ### "views/js/main.js" File
 * Updated the changePizzaSizes function (which controls the pizza resize slider) to remove the forced synchronous layout and unnecessary code.